-Furthermore, in order to ensure telephone receiving service providers' compliance, the Ministry of Internal Affairs and Communications holds briefing sessions for them and explains the outline of the Act on Prevention of Transfer of Criminal Proceeds and important points of their obligation under the Act.
+In order to ensure telephone receiving service providers' compliance, the Ministry of Internal Affairs and Communications holds briefing sessions for them and explains the outline of the Act on Prevention of Transfer of Criminal Proceeds and important points of their obligation under the Act.
 The Ministry also explains the Act on its website.

 We have not seen a cleared money laundering case where telephone receiving service was misused in recent years.
 However, there are cases where a telephone receiving service was misused for making a transferor or ownership of criminal proceeds unclear in, for example, a fraud case where a victim was claimed charges for application to public grants.
-STRs by telephone receiving service providers are not made from 2013 to 2015.
+The number of STRs by telephone receiving service providers was one between 2014 to 2016.